and1hof/and1hof.github.io/_posts/2022-11-28-sca-reachability-explained.md

 ### Third Party Code & Security Concerns
 <img src="{{ site.baseurl }}/assets/2022-11-28/oss.PNG" alt="oss"/>

-According to a [study funded by Synopsys in 2020](https://ttpsc.com/wp3/wp-content/uploads/2020/10/2020-ossra-report.pdf), nintey-nine percent (99%) of commercial code bases now include open source software.
+According to a [study funded by Synopsys in 2020](https://ttpsc.com/wp3/wp-content/uploads/2020/10/2020-ossra-report.pdf), ninety-nine percent (99%) of commercial code bases now include open source software.

 The same study suggests an average of 445 open-source "components" exist in every commercial code-base - double the number reported in a 2018 study by the same authors.